ShreenathIyer/HackerRank/Implementation/README.md

-Solutions to problems under Implementation in HackerRank.
+Solutions to some problems under Implementation in HackerRank.
 The solutions are in Python 2.7